In this article

 Each year, you'll need to submit a CT600 form to HMRC – also known as a company tax return – providing details of the company's income, as well as deductions for tax allowances and expenses.
 This is due 12 months from the end of your company's accounting period.

 However, you'll need to pay your corporation tax bill by nine months and one day after the end of your company's accounting date.
 So, in practice, it makes sense to complete your company tax return early to find out how much corporation tax you owe.
+It's down to the business to declare how much corporation tax it needs to pay; HMRC won't instruct you.

 You could risk a fine if you pay your tax late, file your tax return after the deadline, or provide inaccurate information.

-To pay, you must log into your HMRC account and choose a payment method, including online payment, direct debit, company credit card, or via your bank.
+To pay, you must log in to your HMRC account and choose a payment method, including online payment, direct debit, company credit card, or via your bank.
 You can also make payments over the phone.
+You can no longer pay at a Post Office, but you can pay in person at a bank or building society, as long as you have an HMRC paying-in slip.

 VAT is a tax that's added to most goods and services.
 Most things attract the standard VAT rate of 20%, but some - including children's car seats, mobility aids, and home energy, for example - have a reduced rate of 5%.
+Some goods are rated at 0%, such as food and children’s clothing.
+Others are exempt entirely, including postage stamps, financial and property transactions.

+If your company is VAT-registered, you must charge your customers VAT on top of your prices.
+But you'll also be able to reclaim VAT that you pay on business expenses.
 To calculate what you should charge, simply add your VAT rate to normal prices.
-For instance, if you normally charge £1,000 to install a wooden garden shed, and VAT is 20%.
-You will need to invoice customers for £1,200.
+For instance, if you normally charge £1,000 to install a wooden garden shed, and VAT is 20%, you will need to invoice customers for £1,200.

+Companies don't have to register for VAT unless their annual taxable turnover exceeds the VAT threshold, which is £90,000, set to remain unchanged until at least 31 March 2026.
 However, you can register voluntarily.
 This gives you the advantage of claiming VAT back for anything you purchase for your business - including the likes of laptops, tools and stationery.
-However, it does mean you'll have to submit VAT returns to HMRC.
+You should note that it does mean you'll have to submit VAT returns to HMRC.

 If you’re exporting goods to another country, you will charge a zero rate on them.
 You have to include VAT on your invoices, but charge at 0%.
 Zero rates apply to goods exported from: